paulahemsi/netwhat/README.md

 (256 possible combinations)
 But in the host section there is a catch.
 We **cannot** use the *firts* or *last* IP address, these are reserved.
 The first is the network address and the last is a broadcast address, used to send messages to all computers in the network.
 So we only have 254 usable host in a netmask like *255.255.255.0*.

+Each IP network has a so-called Network Address which is the “name” of the IP network.
+If you wanted to tell somebody which IP network a computer is located within you would always tell them the first (lowest numbered) address on the IP network, which is the **Network Address**.

+So in the end, there are 254 available addresses that can be used in a home network (class C).
+Normally the **home router** will use one of those addresses, and the rest are available for your computers and other devices.

 The Internet protocol version 4 (**IPv4**) defines an IP address as a **32-bit** number.
 Due to the *increasing need* for and using up of available IPv4 addresses, a new IP version (**IPv6**) with **128** bits for the IP address was developed in 1995.
 It became a standard in December 1998.
 In July 2017, a final definition of the protocol was published.
 The IPv6 application has been running since the middle of the 2000s.

 ## What_is_a_Netmask